haoxins/haoxins.github.io/articles/rust.md

 must be `annotated`.

-Shadowing is different from marking a variable as `mut`, because we’ll get a compile-time error if we accidentally try to reassign to this variable without using the `let` keyword.
+Shadowing is different from marking a variable as `mut`, because we'll get a compile-time error if we accidentally try to reassign to this variable without using the `let` keyword.

-The other difference between `mut` and `shadowing` is that because we’re effectively creating a new variable when we use the `let` keyword again, we can change the type of the value but reuse the same name.
+The other difference between `mut` and `shadowing` is that because we're effectively creating a new variable when we use the `let` keyword again, we can change the type of the value but reuse the same name.